 Student organizations are expected to abide by all University policies and regulations.
+As of 2022, Arizona has enacted "Jack's Law" making hazing illegal in the state.
 The policies in this section are especially important for officers and members of student organizations to note.

-Registered student organizations, as well as their members, may be held collectively and/or individually responsible for violations of the Student Code of Conduct, Hazing Policy, or other university policies.
-The Office of the Dean of Students can take action according to the Code even if a student organization and/or its governing body has already implemented its own disciplinary process and/or sanctions.
+Registered student organizations, as well as their members, may be held collectively and/ or individually responsible for violations of the Student Code of Conduct, Hazing Policy, or other university policies.
+The Office of Student Rights and Responsibilities can take action according to the Code even if a student organization and/or its governing body has already implemented its own disciplinary process and/or sanctions.
 If it is determined that a student organization, group or member did violate university policy, the following sanctions may apply (this is not an exhaustive list:):

-- Suspension of the organization as a registered student organization - · Loss of campus privileges for the student organization - Restitution for damages that may have resulted from the incident (student organization and/or individual) - A warning may be issued (student organization and/or individual) - A probationary period may be implemented (student organization and/or individual) - An individual may be suspended from the university - An individual may be expelled from the university
+- Suspension of the organization as a registered student organization - Loss of campus privileges for the student organization - Restitution for damages that may have resulted from the incident (student organization and/or individual) - A warning may be issued (student organization and/or individual) - A probationary period may be implemented (student organization and/or individual) - An individual may be suspended from the university - An individual may be expelled from the university